• Skip to primary navigation

 Depending upon the method used for kneading, the time will vary.
 If you are using a stand mixer to knead the dough, it takes somewhere from 5-7 minutes to knead the dough.
 If kneading the dough by hand, it takes around 10-15 minutes for a soft, non-sticky dough.

-A well-kneaded dough will be soft, elastic, springs back when you poke your finger, and won’t be sticky.
+A well-kneaded dough will be soft, and elastic, springs back when you poke your finger, and won’t be sticky.
 If the dough does not pass this simple test, it means it needs more kneading.

 Here are a few ways you can tell that the dough is kneaded well: